sillygoose/multisma2/README.md

 - total production (day, month, year, and lifetime)
 - inverter efficiency
 - inverter status
-- co2 avoided due to PV production
+- <sub>2</sub> avoided due to PV production
 - sun elevation and azimuth
+- estimate of solar irradiation on a tilted surface at your location
 - add any SMA sensors or setting for which you know the 'key'
 - MQTT messaging
 - InfluxDB interface (writes production data and status direct to InfluxDB 1.8 and 2.0)